Cloudslab/iFogSim/README.md

 ## How to run iFogSim2 ?
 * Eclipse IDE:
-  * Create a Java project.
+  * Create a Java project
-  * Inside the project directory, initialize an empty Git repository with the following command
+  * Inside the project directory, initialize an empty Git repository with the following command:
   ```
   git init
   ```
-  * Add the Git repository of iFogSim2 as the `origin` remote.
+  * Add the Git repository of iFogSim2 as the `origin` remote:
   ```
   git remote add origin https://github.com/Cloudslab/iFogSim2
   ```
-  * Pull the contents of the repository to your machine.
+  * Pull the contents of the repository to your machine:
   ```
   git pull origin main
   ```
-  * Include the JARs to your project.
+  * Include the JARs to your project
-  * Run the example files (e.g. TranslationServiceFog_Clustering.java, CrowdSensing_Microservices_RandomMobility_Clustering.java) to get started.
+  * Run the example files (e.g. TranslationServiceFog_Clustering.java, CrowdSensing_Microservices_RandomMobility_Clustering.java) to get started

 * IntelliJ IDEA:
   * Clone the iFogSim2 Git repository to desired folder: